 - Uploads to My Photo Stream per month: 25,000 photos

-If you exceed one of these limits, your uploads to My Photo Stream will be paused temporarily and you may see a notification message on your device.
-Your uploads will resume automatically after you no longer exceed one of the limits, such as in the following hour or on the following day.
+If you exceed one of these limits, your uploads to My Photo Stream will pause temporarily, and you might see a notification on your device.
+Your uploads will resume automatically when you no longer exceed the limit, such as in the following hour or on the following day.

 iCloud Photo Sharing limits

-The current iCloud Photo Sharing hourly and daily limits are as follows:
+These are the iCloud Photo Sharing hourly and daily limits:

-- Maximum combined number of photos and videos from all contributors per shared stream, per hour: 1000
+- Maximum combined number of photos and videos from all contributors per shared album, per hour: 1000

-- Maximum combined number of photos and videos from all contributors per shared stream, per day: 10,000
+- Maximum combined number of photos and videos from all contributors per shared album, per day: 10,000

 These sharing limits are separate from the upload limits above.
-For example, in the same day you could upload 10,000 photos to My Photo Stream and then share those 10,000 photos or 10,000 other photos.
+For example, in the same day you could upload 10,000 photos to My Photo Stream, then share those 10,000 photos or 10,000 other photos.

-- Maximum shared streams an owner can share: 100
+- Maximum shared albums an owner can share: 100

-- Maximum shared streams a user can subscribe to: 100
+- Maximum shared albums a user can subscribe to: 100

-- Maximum subscribers per shared stream: 100 (the number of subscribers on each shared stream)
+- Maximum subscribers per shared album: 100 (the number of subscribers on each shared album)

-- Maximum combined number of photos and videos from all contributors per shared stream: 5000
+- Maximum combined number of photos and videos from all contributors in any one shared album: 5000

-- Maximum number of comments per photo or video in a shared stream: 200 (a comment can be either a Like or a text entry)
+- Maximum number of comments per photo or video in a shared album: 200 (a comment can be either a like or a text entry)

 - Maximum characters per comment: 200

-- Maximum number of invites a shared stream owner may send per day: 200
+- Maximum number of invites a shared album owner may send per day: 200

-- Photos uploaded to My Photo Stream or shared photo streams are not counted against your iCloud Storage.
-The photos that you upload to My Photo Stream are stored in iCloud for 30 days to give your devices plenty of time to connect to iCloud and download them.
-Find out how to save photos from My Photo Stream or a shared photo stream to your Camera Roll or computer.
+Photos uploaded to My Photo Stream or shared albums don't count against your iCloud storage. iCloud stores the photos that you upload to My Photo Stream for 30 days to give your devices plenty of time to connect to iCloud and download them.
+Find out how to save photos from My Photo Stream or a shared album to your device.

-- The following video file types and file formats are supported for iCloud Photo Sharing: MP4 and QuickTime file types, and H.264 and MPEG-4 Video file formats.
+- Video and file formats for iCloud Photo Sharing: MP4 and QuickTime file types, and H.264 and MPEG-4 Video file formats.
 Videos can be up to 5 minutes in length.

-- When importing photos to an iPad using the Camera Connection Kit, photos are saved directly to Camera Roll.
-If Photo Stream is enabled and you are connected to a wireless network, you could potentially reach any of the limits listed above.
-To avoid this, disable Photo Stream when importing photos to iPad when using the Camera Connection Kit.
+- When you import photos to an iPad using the Camera Connection Kit, photos save directly to your Photos tab.
+If My Photo Stream is on and you're connected to a wireless network, you could reach any of the above limits.
+To avoid this, turn off My Photo Stream when you import photos to iPad using the Camera Connection Kit.

-- When importing large numbers of photos to either iPhoto or Aperture, you could potentially reach any of the limits listed above if you have selected Automatic Upload in the Photo Stream preferences.
-Both iPhoto and Aperture will pause uploading to Photo Stream when the maximum has been reached.
+- When you import large numbers of photos to either iPhoto or Aperture, you could potentially reach any of the limits listed above if you selected Automatic Upload in My Photo Stream preferences.
+Both iPhoto and Aperture will pause uploading to My Photo Stream when they reach the maximum.
 Uploading will automatically restart at the next hour, day, or month, depending on which limit was reached.